The Cheetah Girls (franchise): The Cheetah Girls: One World (2008)

 With Galleria (Raven-Symoné) at the University of Cambridge England, the girls are Chanel (Adrienne Bailon), Dorinda (Sabrina Bryan), and Aquanette (Kiely Williams) are cast in the lavish new Bollywood movie "Namaste Bombay".
 The Cheetah Girls travel across the globe to India.
 There, they meet Rahim (Rupak Ginn), the man cast as the lead, whom they realize is attractive, yet somewhat clumsy.
 After meeting the movie's choreographer, Gita (Deepti Daryanani), a dance battle erupts between themselves and Gita with her backup dancers, they discover that the musical's director, Vikram "Vik" (Michael Steger), must choose only one Cheetah for the role as the budget is only enough for one star.

 When it becomes apparent that they must travel home, they are upset, until realizing they may each try out for the lead.
 Though they all make a promise to be fair in the competition, situations arise in which each member becomes jealous of the others' specific talents.
 Chanel befriends Vik, Dorinda befriends Rahim, and Aqua befriends a boy she has been in contact with since before leaving America, Amar (Kunal Sharma).
 Each girl is led to believe the producer of the film, Khamal (Roshan Seth), Vik's uncle, will choose her after the audition.
 Chanel is told because she is the better singer, she will receive the role, while Dorinda is promised the role as she is the best dancer, while Aqua is convinced the coveted role will be hers as she is the best actress.
 The three Cheetahs audition against one another with Chanel being awarded the role, which she later refuses realizing, as do the other Cheetahs, that friendship and unity are more important than furthering their individual or group careers.

 After refusing the role, they set to convince Khamal to award Gita as the lead, to which he reluctantly agrees, ending in a scene from "Namaste Bombay" in which the Cheetahs sing and dance the titular song, "One World".

+The Cheetah Girls: Next Gen (2027)

+A fourth film was confirmed on July 9, 2026, with Raven-Symoné set to reprise her role as Galleria.
+Adrienne Bailon and Sabrina Bryan are set to reprise their roles as Chanel and Dorinda, respectively, with Kiely Williams not expected to return as Aqua.
+Lynn Whitfield (Dorothea) and Lori Anne Alter (Juanita) are also confirmed to return for the film.

+The film will follow Galleria and Chanel as they take the new group of Cheetahs to Africa to volunteer at a wildlife sanctuary.
+Four new cast members will portray a new generation of the Cheetah Girls.
+This includes Leah Sava Jefferies, who will portray Galleria's daughter, Faith; Carmen Sanchez as Chanel's sister, Dior; Kaileen Chang as Ruby; and Sophie Lennon as Brooklyn.

+The film will go into production in South Africa in July 2026.